 I have obtained a joint sponsor, do I (the petitioner) still have to submit Form I-864 for my relative?

 Yes.
-Even if you have obtained a joint sponsor to sponsor your relative, you are still obligated to submit an affidavit of support (including any required supporting documentation).
+Even if you have obtained a joint sponsor to sponsor your relative, USCIS still requires you to submit an affidavit of support (including any required supporting documentation).
 You will remain the “petitioning sponsor” even though your relative has a joint sponsor.